doubleedesign/comet-components/docs/notes/troubleshooting.md

 **SCSS not recompiling when an imported file changes**

-In PHPStorm, try running "reload all from disk" to make it realise the file has changed.
+In PhpStorm, try running "reload all from disk" to make it realise the file has changed.
 If that doesn't help, make a whitespace change in the file you want to recompile (not the one that's imported, that you already actually changed).